ayeecan/miscScripts/README.md

 # Miscellaneous Scripts

-A bunch of miscellanous scripts
+A bunch of miscellanous scripts for Maya

 ## cleanKey.py